 Studies have shown that LLMs' predictions often rely on shortcuts, shallow heuristics, and co-occurrence biases~\citep{Chen2019-kn,Jiang2019-ft,Geirhos2020-vw,Elazar2022-mi,Zhang2022-ot,Xu2022-po,Liu2023-tx,Tang2023-so,Kang2023-hd,Bachmann2024-jw,Ju2024-do}.
 For instance, \citet{Elazar2022-mi} have found that single-hop knowledge predictions can be influenced by subject-object co-occurrences or relation-object co-occurrences.
-Similarly, \citet{Kang2023-hd} and \citet{Zhang2024-tt} showed that frequent co-occurrences can lead LLMs to favor high-frequency words over correct responses.
-Lastly, \citet{Ju2024-do} demonstrated that head-answer entity co-occurrence frequencies in multi-hop facts are correlated with factual shortcuts, which can cause failures in multi-hop knowledge editing.
+Similarly, \citet{Kang2023-hd} and \citet{Zhang2024-tt} show that frequent co-occurrences can lead LLMs to favor high-frequency words over correct responses.
+Lastly, \citet{Ju2024-do} demonstrate that head-answer entity co-occurrence frequencies in multi-hop facts are correlated with factual shortcuts, which can cause failures in multi-hop knowledge editing.

 Prior works on latent factual multi-hop reasoning have not fully addressed potential shortcuts~\citep{Ofir-Press2023-dm,Yang2024-ib,Biran2024-gw,Li2024-oy}.
 While \citet{Ofir-Press2023-dm} attempt to create multi-hop questions unlikely to appear in training, their approach relies on assumptions rather than co-occurrence statistics (leaving shortcuts from subject-object co-occurrences exploitable) and does not address shortcuts from relation-object co-occurrences.
+Indeed, we show that their dataset is prone to shortcuts, emphasizing the need for an explicit grounding to the co-occurrence statistics (see Section~\ref{sec:additional-analysis}).
 Similarly, \citet{Biran2024-gw} address relation-object shortcuts but overlook subject-object shortcuts.

 Construction of a shortcut-free evaluation dataset of latent factual multi-hop reasoning ability of \emph{any pretrained LLM} presents a unique challenge, as the pretraining data of most of the widely used LLMs is not accessible, making it difficult to verify if certain single-hop facts or their composition appeared in the same training sequence.
-The consideration of what knowledge LLMs learn during pretraining makes our work distinct from prior works about shortcut-free evaluation, which have focused on the tasks of Machine Reading Comprehension and Knowledge-Base Question Answering where the training dataset is accessible~\citep{Min2019-yi, Chen2019-kn, Ho2020-li, Trivedi2022-jp, Gregucci2024-wa}.
+Our need to consider the knowledge LLMs learn during pretraining makes our work distinct from prior works that aim for shortcut-free evaluation on the tasks where the training dataset is fully accessible~\citep{Min2019-yi, Chen2019-kn, Ho2020-li, Trivedi2022-jp, Gregucci2024-wa}.

 Other studies have attempted to circumvent these issues by fine-tuning LLMs on synthetic or counterfactual tasks to control for single-hop knowledge~\citep{Jiang2022-ku,Kassner2020-bw,Allen-Zhu2023-zc,Saparov2023-co,Hou2023-yl,Berglund2023-tk,Petty2024-wl,Treutlein2024-ob,Wang2024-tu}.
 However, these studies do not address our target question of how much latent multi-hop reasoning ability \emph{naturally} emerges in training.
 Moreover, finetuning may introduce side effects, such as hallucinations, reduced knowledge learning, and utilization efficiency~\citep{Yin2023-id, Kang2024-dk, Ghosal2024-fc, Gekhman2024-xc, Gottesman2024-fq}.
 Works on latent compositional reasoning with algorithmic or mathematical tasks~\citep{Dziri2023-vs,Chen2023-kp, Deng2024-gg} do not address our target question of latent multi-hop reasoning ability with factual knowledge, and may still suffer from data contamination that inflates performance~\citep{Zhang2024-ky}. \citet{Ko2024-bd} examine performance gaps between different numbers of reasoning hops but focus on more general reasoning capabilities rather than latent reasoning with factual knowledge.